rudimuc/obsidian-qrcode/README.md

 |errorCorrectionLevel|optional (default = L)| Defines the error resistance.
 Possible values: L = 7% / M = 15% / Q = 25% / H = 30% - The percentage indicates the maximum amount of damaged surface after which the symbol becomes unreadable.

 ## Version History

+### 1.2.0
+- Updated to new plugin structure
+- Some small code refactorings

 ### 1.1.0
 - Fixed the import issue
 - Updated to qrcode lib version 1.5